QInfer/python-qinfer/doc/source/guide/citing.rst

 given folder (even multiple distinct runs) will maintain a file in the same folder called ``.duecredit.p`` that contains a representation of your bibliography.
-This file is updated whenever **Qinfer** uses a module, class, or method that is appropriately tagged.
+This file is updated whenever **Qinfer** uses a module, class, or method that is appropriately tagged with a citation.

 If you wish to see the citation compilaton of a *single* python session, you can dump the current state with::